Earlz/uniwire/README.md

 A special packet that drops everything down to a more simplistic format.

 0. type (4 bits)
-1. checksum of next field and type (4 bits)
+1. checksum of type (4 bits)
-2. From device ID (byte)

 This should be sent in a few different ways

 1. When a slave sends any message, the master should send an ACK afterwards
 2. When a master sends a message to a particular slave, the slave should send an ACK
 3. When a slave sends a message directed to another particular slave, the master should send an ACK, and afterwards the receiving device should send an ACK
-4. When the master sends a message to all slaves, to ensure that the message was not corrupted, an ack should be sent from the lowest device ID on the network followed by one from the highest device ID on the network.
+4. When the master sends a message to all slaves, to ensure that the message was not corrupted, an ack should be sent from the lowest device ID on the network.

 ACK is not to be sent if the top bit of the type is set, to indicate non-durable.
 It is recommended that if a durable packet is sent and has errors, the master should request a resend.